clfkenny/clfkenny.github.io/projects/pca/index.md

 </p>

-Basic rundown of the algorithm:
+Quick overview of the technique:

 <ol>